ethereumclassicclassicproject/go-ethereum/README.md

 ## Ethereum Go (Ethereum Classic Classic Blockchain)

+TODO: Update this fork to reflect the rebranding to Ethereum Classic Classic

 Official golang implementation of the Ethereum Classic protocol supporting the original chain.
 A version which can **honestly** offer both a censorship resistant and unstoppable application platform for developers.